allefeld/atom-pandoc-pdf/README.md

 ##### ![](img/reversed-pilcrow.svg)   Process with Pandoc into PDF

 Triggers reprocessing with Pandoc.
-Processing occurs in the background, and Pandoc's log messages are shown in the "Log Messages" dialog.
+Processing occurs in the background, and Pandoc's log messages are shown in the "Pandoc log messages" dialog.

 ##### ![](img/three-bars.svg)   Toggle Pandoc log messages